landelare/ue5coro/Docs/Async.md

 `namespace UE5Coro::Latent`.
 Any async coroutine can use both async and latent awaiters, but latent awaiters are limited to the game thread.

+`FAsyncCoroutine` is a minimal (around `sizeof(void*)` depending on your platform's implementation of `std::coroutine_handle`) struct that can access the underlying coroutine, but it doesn't own it.
+These objects are safe to discard or keep around for longer than needed, but interacting with a `delete`d coroutine is undefined behavior as usual.
+Coroutines get `delete`d when or shortly after they finish.

 ## Execution modes

 There are two major execution modes of async coroutines–they can either run